linode/docs/docs/platform/vlans/how-to-create-a-private-network-with-linode-vlans-api/index.md

     export VLAN_ID='1234'
   {{</ note >}}

-### Create a Linode Attached to a VLAN
+### Create a Linode Attached to a LAN

-After creating a VLAN, you can begin assigning Linodes to it.
-In this section, you use the Create Linode (POST https://api.linode.com/v4/linode/instances) endpoint to create a new Linode that is attached to the VLAN you created in the previous section.
+After creating a LAN, you can begin assigning Linodes to it.
+In this section, you use the [Create Linode](https://api.linode.com/v4/linode/instances) endpoint to create a new Linode that is attached to the VLAN you created in the previous section.

+{{< note >}}
+Your Linode must exist in the same data center region as the LAN you created in the previous section.
+{{</ note >}}

-1. Create a new Linode attached to a VLAN.
+1. Create a new Linode attached to a LAN.

     > **Linode with Public and Private Network Interfaces**:
     >